Attacks on army, police and U.S. special forces kill 50 in Kabul

 Analyst Ruttig said that, with the latest attacks in Kabul, Mansour could be sending a message of resolve to the militant rank and file as well as to the Afghan government.

-On the other hand, Taliban factions opposing Mansour’s leadership could be seeking to kill off any hope of talks by launching the violence.
+On the other hand, Taliban factions opposing Mansour’s leadership could be seeking to kill off any hope of future talks by launching their own wave of violence.

 “The hope of some people was that the death of Mullah Omar would put the Taliban in disarray and possibly weaken them,” Ruttig said.
 “I think that was a little over-optimistic.”